AlexanderDudenkov/ChatApp/README.md

 # ChatApp
-3-d party libraries that i used:
+3-d party libraries that i used:/n
-#
 Dagger2 for managing dependencies.
 #
 Okhttp3 for TCP-connection with server: http://www.websocket.org/echo.html.